 Findings or errors noted during the review will be addressed at the exit conference and on the CADs.
-A preliminary report will be provided for CE's signature.
+A preliminary report will be provided for the superintendent's signature.
 The preliminary review report will review findings identified during the review.